dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 * **[gulp-spritesmith](https://www.npmjs.com/package/gulp-spritesmith)** — converts images to a spritesheet and outputs CSS variables

 ###Others
-* **[gulp-watch](https://www.npmjs.com/package/gulp-watch)** — a task that watch files, and when a file get modified or updated, it will run specified gulp tasks.
-It is an essential gulp plugin and the tutorial you find will probably mention it.
+* **[gulp-watch](https://www.npmjs.com/package/gulp-watch)** — a task that watch files, and when a file get modified or updated, it will run specified Gulptasks.
+It is an essential Gulpplugin and the tutorial you find will probably mention it.
-* **[gulp-notify](https://www.npmjs.com/package/gulp-notify)** — sends system error notification when gulp task fails.
+* **[gulp-notify](https://www.npmjs.com/package/gulp-notify)** — sends system error notification when Gulptask fails.

 ## Can I just test it?

-Sure, I have a repo for you to see what happens when you run gulp.
+Sure, I have a repo for you to see what happens when you run Gulp.

 1. Download this folder in my [repo](https://github.com/dmxt/bootstrap-scss-gulp-starter-kit/tree/master/bootstrap-scss-gulp).

-This repo has standard bootstrap CSS and JS, minimal index.html, blank main.scss and configured gulpfile.js with following gulp plugins:
+This repo has standard bootstrap CSS and JS, minimal index.html, blank main.scss and configured gulpfile.js with following Gulpplugins:
 * **BrowserSync** — automatically refresh in browser when the watched file is saved.
 * **SCSS compiler** — automatically compiles SCSS to CSS on save.
 It compiles `/scss/main.scss` to `/css/main.css` so HTML file can read it.
-* **Plumber** — prevents gulp crash on SCSS error.
+* **Plumber** — prevents Gulpcrash on SCSS error.

 2. Navigate to this folder /gulp/ with your terminal with `cd` (Windows only: instead of navigating, you can add cmder to context menu [with a .reg file](https://gist.github.com/jojobyte/66c8346ed8948b9b395f).
 Of course, you need to edit paths to your path to cmder.exe file in a .reg file before running it.)

 3. Install dependencies by running `npm install --save-dev` in terminal.
-It reads gulpfile.js, then downloads and installs necessary files for gulp to run.
+It reads gulpfile.js, then downloads and installs necessary files for Gulpto run.
 (You need to be in 'gulp' folder to do this)

 4. Finally, run `gulp`.
 It will take several seconds to boot up a web server, boot up these scripts and then it will be up and running.
-You also need to be in gulp folder to do this.
+You also need to be in Gulpfolder to do this.

 5. Any changes you make will be auto-refreshed and applied to the site.
 You can write regular CSS in .scss file and SCSS compiler will compile it to other CSS file and BrowserSync fires again and browser reloads to display the change.
-If gulp crashed, just run `gulp` again.
+If Gulpcrashed, just run `gulp` again.

-If you use Bootstrap, you can use my repo as a base to start a new website. **Configure and embrace gulp!** 💪
+If you use Bootstrap, you can use my repo as a base to start a new website. **Configure and embrace Gulp!** 💪